Finding Legal Help

 Judicial Recognition of a Relationship as a Marriage

 Many people want to get a "common law marriage."
-Utah does not have common law marriage; instead, you may petition the court to recognize your relationship as a marriage even though you never had a marriage ceremony.
-If the court approves, the man and woman will be considered to have been married ever since the following conditions have been met.
-The parties should be prepared to present evidence that the marriage arises out of an agreement between a man and a woman who:
+Utah does not have common law marriage.
+Instead, you can ask the court to recognize your relationship as a marriage even though you never had a marriage ceremony.
+If the court approves, the partners will be considered to have been married ever since the requirements below have been met.

 - present themselves to the public so that other people believe they are married.

-- testimony of others who were present when the agreement to assume marital responsibilities was made;
+- witnesses who testify that they were present when the agreement to assume marital responsibilities was made

-- speaking of each other in the presence of third parties as being married; and
+- talking about each other in the presence of third parties as being married and

-The court decree recognizing a relationship as a marriage is the same as getting married, but "the only advantage of a common law marriage is to give formal recognition to marriages informally entered into in the past."
-Whyte v.
-Blair, 885 P2d 791 (Utah 1994).
+If the court grants your request it will sign a decree.
+The decree will recognize your relationship as a marriage.
+The decree recognizing a relationship as a marriage is the same as getting married.
+The only advantage of a common law marriage is to formally recognize marriages informally entered into in the past.
 If there is no reason to "backdate" the marriage, it is cheaper, simpler and faster just to get married.
 For more information, please see our webpage on Marriage.

 Reasons to have Your Past Relationship Recognized as a Marriage